Olical/exemplary/README.md

 # Exemplary [![Clojars Project](https://img.shields.io/clojars/v/uk.me.oli/exemplary.svg)](https://clojars.org/uk.me.oli/exemplary) [![cljdoc badge](https://cljdoc.org/badge/uk.me.oli/exemplary)](https://cljdoc.org/d/uk.me.oli/exemplary)

+## Turns your examples into documentation and runnable tests.

 > Very good and suitable to be copied by other people.
 >
 > &mdash; <cite>[Cambridge English Dictionary][dict-def]</cite>

-Write real example code in function metadata, share those examples as text in your docstrings and exported [cljdoc][].
-As a side effect, tests are created in the equivalent `-test` suffixed namespace to check that your examples continue to work.
+Exemplary will export examples that you write for your functions into the function doc string.
+It will also create tests in the match `-test` suffixed namespace that can be executed by your test runner.
 Test runners like [kaocha][] can automatically re-run these example based tests as you make changes.

 ## Usage